Intermediate Mathematics 2

 |Content||1.
 Probability: simple probability, experimental probability, expectation, complementary events; set theory; Venn diagrams; contingency tables, conditional probability, tree diagrams and tables|

-2. Statistics: types of data, types of graphs, frequency distribution table, frequency histograms and polygons, stem and leaf plots, grouped data, cumulative frequency; measures of dispersion.
+2. Statistics: types of data, types of graphs, frequency distribution table, frequency histograms and polygons, stem and leaf plots, grouped data, cumulative frequency; measures of central tendency and dispersion.

 3. The Normal Distribution: statistics mode on the calculator, area under the curve, Z-scores